isomerpages/moe-peicaisec/_student-development/Student Management/Code of Conduct 1.md

                       iii.
 Information and materials that would affect the safety or privacy of others.<br>
 2. For online lessons, students are expected to<br>
 a.
 Be punctual for all scheduled online lessons.<br>
 b.
 Be prompt in informing their teachers should they be unable to attend the online lessons due to valid reasons (e.g. on MC etc.).
-Absences must be supported by appropriate documentation, similar to how absence from school is accounted for (see Attendance 3d & e above).
+Absences must be supported by appropriate documentation, similar to how absence from school is accounted for (see Attendance 3d &amp; e above).
 Absence from school, without any valid reasons, is considered truancy.<br>
 c.
 Be attentive and actively participate during lessons.<br>
 d.
 Be neat and appropriately attired for lessons.<br>
 e.
 Ensure that a conducive place is used for the online lessons.<br>